dakeshi/framework-oriented-programming/Slides/slides.md

 #endif
 ```

+^ You have Objective-C and Swift compilation macros where you decide which code should be included depending on the platform.

 ---

 # 9. __Protocol__ Oriented Interfaces
 ![inline](images/stack-protocols-1.png)

+^ Frameworks public interfaces should be abstractions, protocols.
+^ Why?
+^ In the example you see like instead of relying on these abstraction layers, we rely on the concrections.

 ---

 # 9. __Protocol__ Oriented Interfaces
 ![inline](images/stack-protocols-2.png)

+^ If someone updates the networking implementation.
+^ We'll be forced to also update our Framework.

 ---

 # 9. __Protocol__ Oriented Interfaces
 ![inline](images/stack-protocols-3.png)

+^ However, if we rely on these abstraction layers

 ---

 # 9. __Protocol__ Oriented Interfaces
 ![inline](images/stack-protocols-4.png)

+^ And someone decides to update the implementation.
+^ We won't be affected and we don't have to update our AppKit.

 ---

 # 9. __Protocol__ Oriented Interfaces
 ![inline](images/stack-protocols-5.png)

+^ Only in that case when the abstraction layer is updated.
+^ We'll be force to update our AppKit.
+^ But that's mostly when there's a new version of the Framework.

 ---